elisapatriciia/Spotesfy/README.md

 # Spotesfy

-Front end made with React JS, with Spotify GraphQL API
+Front end made that simulate Spotify using React JS, with Spotify GraphQL API